 1. Understanding Customer Expectations

 A business caters to a large variety of customers.
 Every customer is different and has different expectations in terms of product and service.
-Their desires, expectations, must-haves are all different from one another.
+Their desires, expectations, and must-haves are all different from one another.

 You need to put real effort into understanding what your customer expects from you.
 The best way to understand is to remain in constant contact with your customers and understand their concerns.
 You can choose whichever communication channel fits you best.
 While there are many options to choose from keep in mind, text messaging is the next frontier of customer communications.